pucelle/ff/README.md

 ## About

-**ff** named from "Frequently-used Features", it's a small JavaScript utility library.
+**ff** named from "Frequently-used Features", it's a small JavaScript utility library for web programming.

 ## Features